AndrasE/port/README.md

 # portfolio

 Dyinamic looking, static website with many interesting quirks.
-Desing made by youtube.com/@CrypticalCoder 💯
+Desing made by CrypticalCoder on YT 💯

 Hi there 👋,